National People's Congress

 February 26 2010 | The National Defense Mobilization Law was legislated by the National People's Congress (NPC) of the People's Republic of China, granting the NPC Standing Committee power to mobilize national resources during potential threats to state sovereignty, unification, territorial integrity, or national security. |

-This contents of the box above is based on material from the Wikipedia articles National People's Congress, Foreign Investment Law of the People's Republic of China, Chairman of the Standing Committee of the National People's Congress & National Defense Mobilization Law, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles National Intelligence Law of the People's Republic of China, Chairman of the Standing Committee of the National People's Congress, Foreign Investment Law of the People's Republic of China, National People's Congress & National Defense Mobilization Law, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.